Ccode-lang/strawberry/README.md

 # strawberry
-a package manager to install commands
+a package manager to install commands for raspberry pi
 # depends on...
 * python3
 * wget